axch/adaptive-plot/README.md

-  uniformly in the x dimension; if the function is nonlinear, not all the resulting segments will necessarily have y-lengths shorter than the desired resolution.  y-uniform refinement is not automatically iterated, because if the function has a sufficienly large discontinuity, iteration would not terminate.
+  uniformly in the x dimension; if the function is nonlinear, not all the resulting segments will necessarily have y-lengths shorter than the desired resolution.  y-uniform refinement is not automatically iterated, because if the function has a sufficiently large discontinuity, iteration would not terminate.

 - `y-uniformly` tries to make the y-lengths of all segments shorter